 Listening, speaking, reading, writing, and thinking-vocabulary.
 The student uses newly acquired vocabulary expressively.
-110.6 (3) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) use print or digital resources to determine meaning, syllabication, and pronunciation. assign Beanstack's Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to help students determine the meaning, syllabication, and pronunciation of words. model and instruct students to utilize the highlight, annotate, and read-aloud features in Short Stacks nonfiction articles to aid in determining the meaning, syllabication, and pronunciation of words. customize challenge activities to assess students' abilities to use print or digital resources to determine the meaning, syllabication, and pronunciation of words.
-(B) use context within and beyond a sentence to determine the relevant meaning of unfamiliar words or multiple-meaning words. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to aid students in determining the relevant meaning of unfamiliar and multiple-meaning words. instruct students using a text to read aloud and think aloud, then assist students in using context within and beyond a sentence to determine the relevant meaning of unfamiliar and multiple-meaning words. customize challenge activities to assess students' abilities to determine the relevant meaning of unfamiliar and multiple-meaning words.
-(C) determine the meaning of and use assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge words with affixes such as mis-, sub-, -ment, and -ity/ty and roots such as auto, graph, and meter. collections to aid students in determining the meaning of and using words with affixes. customize challenge activities to include external resources that inform students of common affixes. customize challenge activities to include questions about determining the meaning of and using words with affixes.
-(D) identify, use, and explain the meaning of homophones such as reign/rain. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to aid students in identifying, using, and explaining the meaning of homophones in a text. model and instruct students to utilize the highlight, annotate, and read-aloud features in Short Stacks nonfiction articles to help in identifying, using, and explaining the meaning of homophones in a text. customize challenge activities to assess students' abilities to identify, use, and explain the meaning of homophones in a text.
+110.5 (3) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) use print or digital resources to determine meaning, syllabication, and pronunciation. assign Beanstack's Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to help students determine the meaning, syllabication, and pronunciation of words. model and instruct students to utilize the highlight, annotate, and read-aloud features in Short Stacks nonfiction articles to aid in determining the meaning, syllabication, and pronunciation of words. customize challenge activities to assess students' abilities to use print or digital resources to determine the meaning, syllabication, and pronunciation of words.
+(B) use context within and beyond a sentence to determine the meaning of unfamiliar words and multiple-meaning words. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to aid students in determining the meaning of unfamiliar and multiple-meaning words. instruct students using a text to read aloud and think aloud, then assist students in using context within and beyond a sentence to determine the meaning of unfamiliar and multiple-meaning words. customize challenge activities to assess students' abilities to determine the meaning of unfamiliar and multiple-meaning words.
+(C) identify the meaning of and use words assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge with affixes such as im- (into), non-, dis-, in- (not, non), pre-, -ness, -y, and -ful. collections to aid students in identifying the meaning of and using words with affixes. customize challenge activities to include external resources that inform students of common affixes. customize challenge activities to include questions about identifying the meaning of and using words with affixes.
+(D) identify, use, and explain the meaning of antonyms, synonyms, idioms, homophones, and homographs in a text. assign Short Stacks nonfiction articles or Beanstack's curated ebook challenge collections to aid students in identifying, using, and explaining the meaning of antonyms, synonyms, idioms, homophones, and homographs in a text. model and instruct students to utilize the highlight, annotate, and read-aloud features in Short Stacks nonfiction articles to help in identifying, using, and explaining the meaning of antonyms, synonyms, idioms, homophones, and homographs in a text. customize challenge activities to assess students' abilities to identify, use, and explain the meaning of antonyms, synonyms, idioms, homophones, and homographs in a text.